Rinderud/advent-of-code-archive/2023/src/1/description.md

 - each line originally contained calibration value
 - on each line, the calibration is found by combining the first digit and the last digit to form a single two-digit number.

+Part two:
+We now consider the words not the numbers...